 Engineering manages the city's Municipal Stormwater Discharge Permit Program.
 The Stormwater permit addresses storm water quality with an emphasis on controlling and limiting pollutants to the city's drainage system through Best Management Practices (BMPs).

 Submittals to the city for development are required to comply with city criteria and standards.
 Submittals include building permits, drainage reports, geohazard reports, construction plans, grading/erosion control plans, and street and storm sewer plans and profiles.
+Submissions can be made online through the CityView Portal.

 Design and Construction